 - 70-200mm f/4

-Depending what I’m intending to shoot, I may throw one of the Sony primes in there, but those four “4” lenses comprise a very competent set from very wide to telephoto in a reasonably compact form.
+Depending what I’m intending to shoot, I may throw one of the Sony primes in there, but those three “4” lenses comprise a very competent set from very wide to telephoto in a reasonably compact form.
 Certainly smaller in size/weight than I can really do with my Nikon DSLRs.

 If I need a backup camera, it’ll be the A6300 (I don’t own the A6500 at the moment).
 If I add a lens for that camera, it’s generally the excellent 10-18mm f/4, though if I’m not weight conscious I’ll throw in the 16-70mm f/4, too.